Sharma-Rakhi1/Assignment_BTech2026_2201921540127/README.md

 3. Use `MyBook` in the `Main` class to verify the implementation.

 This problem helps understand the use of abstract classes and method implementation in Java.

+---

+# Day 3

+## Problem : Java Interface

+This is a problem about Java interfaces from **Hackerrank**.

+### Problem Statement

+CONCEPT: A Java interface can only contain method signatures and fields.
+The interface can be used to achieve polymorphism.

+You are given an interface `AdvancedArithmetic` which contains a method signature `int divisor_sum(int n)`.
+You need to write a class called `MyCalculator` which implements the interface.

+The `divisorSum` function takes an integer as input and returns the sum of all its divisors.
+For example, divisors of 6 are 1, 2, 3, and 6, so `divisor_sum` should return 12.
+The value of `n` will be at most 1000.

+### Solution

+We have provided the `AdvancedArithmetic` interface and a `Main` class in the editor.
+In the `Main` class, we created an instance of a class called `MyCalculator`.

+1. Create a class `MyCalculator` that implements the `AdvancedArithmetic` interface.
+2. Implement the `divisor_sum` method in `MyCalculator` to calculate the sum of all divisors of `n` using a `for loop`.

+This problem helps understand the use of interfaces and method implementation in Java.